 “I Didn’t Think This Through”

-Since first it was posted to his Instagram feed nearly a week ago, the video of Nick Naydev jumping from the 11th deck of Royal Caribbean’s Symphony of the Seas has been viewed nearly 200,000 times.
+Since it was posted to his Instagram feed nearly a week ago, the video of Nick Naydev jumping from the 11th deck of Royal Caribbean’s Symphony of the Seas has been viewed nearly 200,000 times.
 In a statement to Fox 13 in the Bahamas, he now claims to be “astonished at how this video has spread throughout the internet.”

 Meanwhile, Naydev’s friend, Konstantin Kryachun, told Yahoo Lifestyle, “We didn’t really care about the consequences with the cruise company,” adding that they “just wanted to get a video of it and make it go viral.”